 Our Approach to Learning is to promote pupil independence, resilience and ownership of learning.
 We develop each child as a confident, effective and reflective learner for life.
 We learn through whole school topics and work indoors, outdoors and off site so that learning is not segmented into subjects or just at school.
 Instead, pupils apply their knowledge, skills and ideas to all experiences.

-The basic curriculum comprises of 4 core subjects of English, Mathematics, Science, Computing and eight foundation subjects of Art, Design and Technology, Geography, History, Music, Personal, Social and Health Education (PSHE) including Citizenship, Physical Education (PE) and a language (currently Spanish in Lower Key Stage 2 and French in Upper Key Stage 2).
-In addition, the children also study Religious Education which is a fundamental subject at our school.
+The basic curriculum comprises of 5 core subjects of English, Mathematics, Science, Computing, RE and eight foundation subjects of Art, Design and Technology, Geography, History, Music, Personal, Social and Health Education (PSHE) including Citizenship, Physical Education (PE) and a language (currently Spanish in Lower Key Stage 2 and French in Upper Key Stage 2).

 Teachers plan National Curriculum subjects at appropriate levels.
 Each child’s level of achievement is regularly monitored and assessed to ensure quality of learning, guarantee continuity and progression and to aid future planning.
 All pupils can access the whole curriculum and activities are differentiated according to ability and pupils grouped accordingly within their class.
 On occasion pupils may attend lessons in other classes to support or extend their learning.

 Pupils with Special Educational Needs and Disability have access the whole curriculum through a range of interventions: differentiated or modified tasks; support from teaching assistants; in class peer support; advice from LA Specialist Teaching Teams; specialist equipment; provision outlined and targets set within ‘My Support Plans’ (MSP) and ‘Educational Health Care Plans’ (EHCP)